tawi1/DotsTrafficCity/docs/source/animationbaker.rst

 Create Node
 """"""""""""""

-Right-click in the window and select the :ref:`desired node<animationBakerAnimatorNodeTypes>` in the context menu.
+Right-click in the window and select the :ref:`desired node<animationBakerAnimatorNodeTypes>` from the context menu.

 Create Transition
 """"""""""""""